Rice Pudding

 drained steeped raisins

-Give the crème fraîche (or sour cream) a quick whisk to make it fluffy and a little aerated.
-Gently fold into the cooled rice pudding, along with the steeped raisins.
-Stir in the orange zest, if using.
+Step 6: Add mix-ins.
+Whisk the crème fraîche (or sour cream) briefly until light and fluffy.
+Gently fold it into the cooled pudding along with the raisins and orange zest, if using.

 folding steeped raisins and creme fraiche into rice pudding

+Step 7: Serve or store.
+Enjoy the pudding at room temperature, or store in an airtight container in the fridge for up to 2 days if making ahead.
 To serve, spoon the rice pudding into serving bowls.
-Top with a small sprinkle of cinnamon and some orange zest, if desired.
+Top with a small sprinkle of cinnamon and some additional orange zest, if desired.

 Spoon in a stemmed glass of rice pudding.